To prevent large chunks of white text for years-old spoilers, all spoilers up to the end of Black Ops II will be unmarked.

 - Humanoid Abomination: Whatever he is, he most certainly ain't natural.
 Turns out he's the servant of an eldritch power, the Apothicons.

 - Hoist by His Own Petard: The four people who he manipulated into opening a portal into his masters' realm turn on him, kill him and send the horrors he unleashed back to where they came from when they realise his deceit.
+It then happens again where upon his death at the hands of Richtofen, Dempsey, Belinski and Masaki, they use the Summoning Key, the same thing the previous four he manipulated used to imprison him to send the Apothicons back to oblivion.

 - Knight of Cerebus: His presence heralds the endgame of the series' arc up to this point, and it grows Darker and Edgier as well.
 It also helps that he's en evil entity bent on bringing about the destruction of the entire universe through his masters, who are even worse than he is.